lpinilla/vim-codepainter/README.md

 ![](./vim-codepainter_demo.gif)

+## Why

+This project started because I felt the need of having an easy and straightforward way to highlight text in vim, mainly for code reviewing where I can paint different parts of code as I understand (or don't).
+Although after the first post on reddit, many people found many interesting ways of using it.

+From simple note-taking to integration with testing frameworks to highlight failed tests or code coverage, feel free to use it to highlight anything!

 ## How to use

 Once installed (I highly recommend [vim-plug](https://github.com/junegunn/vim-plug)), you need to set a color (or use default), select the area you want to "paint" and press F2 (default key-binding) to paint it.
 It works both for visual mode and visual block mode.